opensearch-project/documentation-website/_observing-your-data/alerting/actions.md

 # Actions

 Actions send notifications when trigger conditions are met.
 See [Notifications]({{site.url}}{{site.baseurl}}/notifications-plugin/index/) to learn about creating notifications.

-Don't have to add actions to your triggers if you don't want to receive notifications.
-Instead of notifications, you can periodically check OpenSearch Dashboards.
+If you don't want to receive notifications, don't add actions to your triggers.
-{: .tip }

 ## Creating actions